 In fact, here's a photo of the original Independence Hall:

-Neither building, however, is historically accurate to the way it looked in 1776.
+Neither building - not the one now standing in Philadelphia, nor the one Henry Ford replicated - however, is historically accurate to the way the State House looked in 1776.

 You see, the Pennsylvania State House complex along Chestnut Street has changed frequently and grown substantially since its initial construction.
 Modern illustrations based on written descriptions provide a visual chronology of the changes.
 Look carefully and you'll see a story of governmental growth, shifting priorities, and the evolution of a shrine.